minio/docs-k8s/source/openshift/deploy-minio-tenant.rst

       volume the tenant requires.
 For example, a MinIO tenant using 16 disks requires 16 Persistent Volumes.

-   .. tab:: Storage Class Example
+   .. tab-item:: Storage Class Example

       The following example YAML describes a storage class that meets the stated requirements.
 The name of the storage class must match the storage class applied